Women in the Cook Islands

 Women in the Cook Islands are women of the Oceanian region who live in or are from the Cook Islands, an island country in the South Pacific Ocean that is in free association with New Zealand.

 Dress

 Traditional clothing for dancing include wearing of flowers in the hair of women (men also wear flowers in their hair), headbands, collars, and "short, fringed grass skirts".

-Cook Islands women are noted for decoration of flowers and often adorn themselves with flowers.
-Cook Islands women and Tahitian women are the most beautiful i the south pacific the reflection is evident in its success in international pageants and modelling success also cook islands women are trailblazers for fashion with imitation being incorporated by fijian designers.

 Social status and roles

 In general, women do domestic chores but they also often work outside the confines of the household.
 By tradition, respect is accorded to women due to their roles as "wives and mothers".
 As figures of the household, women of the Cook Islands oversee and manage the land, crops, and the financial resources of the family unit.
 In relation to church and village responsibilities, Cook Islander women serve as "primary administrators" of religious and community affairs.

 Violence

 In Cook Islander society, any person who commits domestic violence against women receives severe forms of punishment.